PyQuantSharp/Backtesting/README.md

 ## About this repository

+This is for sharing ideas and for easy code sharing across forums.

-This is a simple backtesting script written in python.
-It is in no way optimized for speed (see notes below).
+Currently only holding the "FadeFinder" (had to have some name) - simple backtesting script written in python.

+It was in no way optimized for speed in version 1 (see notes below) but is now quite useful in my objectively biased opinion.
-Current performance on my Lenovo T450s: Going through 1800 stocks over 5 years of daily data takes ~8 minutes.

 ## Status as of 11.11.2021 - version 1.0